 Born: December 21, 1989

-Mark has shown a great maturity and poise dealing with his father's legal and financial problems since he was a teenager.
+Mark showed great maturity and poise dealing with his father's legal and financial problems since he was a teenager.
 Big Mark was arrested for money laundering and bank-fraud.
-He is currently serving out his sentence in a Texas federal prison.
-Through all this Little Mark is still proud of his dad and is willing to do whatever he can to help.
+He was released from prison in 2015.
+Through it all, Little Mark was still proud of his dad and has beem willing to do whatever he can to help.
 They speak several times a week.